-The individual who possesses delegated or re-delegated authority as a PLO has oversight responsibility for administering and managing the procurement program throughout the court unit or FPDO.
+Individuals appointed as PLOs have oversight responsibility for administering and managing the procurement program throughout their specific court unit or FPDO.
 This includes complying with this chapter of the Guide, Procurement Manuals, and Procurement Bulletins.
-The PLO's delegated oversight authority does not include authority to conduct procurements on behalf of the judiciary.
-If the PLO requires or desires actual signatory authority to execute contracts, modifications, etc., additional training is required.
-See also: § 140.15.30 (Appointment Process for PLOs and COs (Levels 1-3)); § 130.40 (Procurement Liaison Officers).
+Appointment as a PLO does not, in itself, constitute authority to act as a contracting officer.
+See also: § 120.20.45 (Contracting Officers); § 140.15.30 (Appointment Process for PLOs and COs (Levels 1-3)); § 130.40 (Procurement Liaison Officers).